 “The benefits of remote work are significant — less commuting means more time to spend with families, but it also has positive implications for our environment long-term.”

 The time normally spent commuting can be used to get a head start on your work, allowing you to wrap up your workday quicker.
 Not only do remote workers avoid the stress of commuting, but they also have more time to spend with the activities and people they care about.

 Related: Struggling to make your home office "work" appropriate, yet still comfortable?
 Check out our home office idea tips to get you inspired to make the home office of your dreams!

 We're all human and we all have commitments outside of our 9 to 5 jobs.
 But our work obligations can spill into our personal lives and make it challenging to find balance.

 Remote work allows individuals to better manage their professional and personal lives.
 Better work-life balance is a factor for 91% of remote workers in their decision to work remotely.

-“… remote work provides the promise and opportunity of giving people more autonomy and control over their lives to integrate work the way it fits best … People will be able to have calmer lives, at work and at home, where work can be integrated in a balanced, sustainable, and healthy way, instead of being driven by the whims of a demanding boss or workplace culture.”
+“Remote work offers people a calmer life where work can be integrated in a balanced and healthy way, instead of being driven by the whims of a demanding boss or workplace culture.”